makalah-app/makalah-agent/knowledge-base/10-backend-architecture-agent-makalah.md

 **3.5.3.
 Custom Tool Services (Internal or External)** {#baum-custom-tools}
     *   **Description:** This category includes tools like `tool-makalah-kb-accessor`, `tool-makalah-browse-files`, and `tool-makalah-python-interpreter`.
 Their "external" nature here depends on their deployment model.
     *   **Deployment Models:**
-        *   **Co-located/Internal:** If implemented as Python functions directly within the ADK Agent's codebase and deployed as part of the same Cloud Run service.
+        *   **Co-located/Internal:** If implemented as Python functions directly within the ADK Agent's codebase and deployed as part of the same Render Service.
 Communication is direct function call.
-        *   **Separate Microservice:** If a tool (e.g., a more complex `tool-makalah-python-interpreter` with a specialized execution environment, or a `tool-makalah-kb-accessor` that talks to a separate content store) is deployed as its own Cloud Run service.
+        *   **Separate Microservice:** If a tool (e.g., a more complex `tool-makalah-python-interpreter` with a specialized execution environment, or a `tool-makalah-kb-accessor` that talks to a separate content store) is deployed as its own Render Service.
 Communication would be via internal HTTP API calls.
     *   **Integration Point:** Accessed by various sub-agents via their respective custom ADK tool definitions.
     *   **Security:** Adherence to sandboxing for `tool-makalah-python-interpreter` and strict access controls for `tool-makalah-browse-files` is critical.
 Authentication/authorization may be required for calls to separate microservice tools.
     *   **Error Handling:** Tool-specific errors (e.g., sandbox violations, file access errors) are captured and reported back to the calling agent.